French bank SocGen names Soundardjee as Middle East head

-DUBAI (Reuters) - Societe Generale (SOGN.PA) has appointed Richad Soundardjee to head its Middle East operations, replacing Eric Wormser who will take another senior position in the French bank, SocGen said on Monday.
+DUBAI, Oct 21 (Reuters) - Societe Generale has appointed Richad Soundardjee to head its Middle East operations, replacing Eric Wormser who will take another senior position in the French bank, SocGen said on Monday.

 Soundardjee, who joined SocGen in 1994, has been appointed the group’s chief regional officer for the Middle East, as well as chief executive of Societe Generale Dubai, it said.